bashup/jqmd/README.md

 ### Installation and Setup

 If you have [basher](https://github.com/basherpm/basher), you can install via `basher install pjeby/jqmd`.
 Otherwise just clone this repo or copy the file and place it on your `PATH`.
+For most uses, you will also need a recent version of `jq` installed, though it's possible to write scripts that don't use jq at all.

 Invoke `jqmd` *mdfile args...* to run a jqmd script or filter.
 You can optionally make a markdown file executable by giving it a shebang line such as `#!/usr/bin/env jqmd`, or if you prefer not to make it a level one heading, you can put something like this on the first line instead: